algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

 ### 6.2 Verification processing

-The verification process make sure that the CSV[^8] file you provide and want to use is not corrupted and usable.
+The verification process makes sure that the CSV[^8] file you provide and want to use is not corrupted and usable.
 It verifies the info by the following features:

 - Check if the CSV[^8] is available and not empty;
-- Verify if the time between to points is not equal to 0 or is negative;
+- Verify if the time between two points is not equal to 0 or is negative;
 - Look if the Graph is disconnected somewhere (all the landmarks should have at least one connection with another landmark);
 - Check if the Landmark 1 and 2 are not the same.